 What is Key Person Insurance?

-If a key person dies or becomes disabled, the company can use the insurance payout in various ways - for example, to continue operating, to pay debts, or to wind up the business.
+The purpose of key person insurance is to protect a business from financial loss and ensure smooth operations.
+If a key person dies or becomes disabled, key person insurance can help the company in various ways—for example, to continue operating, cover replacement costs, pay debts, maintain cash flow or wind up the business.

 You likely have insurance to protect and provide for your loved ones when you're gone.
 Similarly, key person coverage can ensure your business survives.